gmetrixr/docs/gmetri-docs/docs-portal/FAQs/content-faqs.md

 ![qr example](https://r.vrgmetri.com/image/q_90/gb-web/portal-docs/assets/img/screenshots/qrexample.png.jpg#boxShadow "qr example")

+Now to activate it, add a rule saying when an element is clicked then the QR Code Reader should appear.

 ## How to run GMetri Experiences offline?

 All experiences created on the GMetri Platform can be run offline.
 The offlining feature depends on the subscription plan chosen by your organization.